Blsharpe/SQL/README.md

 # SQL
-# Welcome to my SQL Portfolio.
+# Welcome to my SQL Portfolio!

-This code repository shows examples of SQL I've written.
+* This code repository shows examples of SQL I've written.

 If you have any questions, please feel free to reach out to me.